Special Sessions

 With a stark sense of urgency, this special session will bring tertiary mathematics teachers and researchers from around the world to engage in sharing the latest research findings and showcasing successful practical implementations.
 There are many pressing questions in terms of the future of mathematics lectures and the various forms of learning environments that could be designed to promote active learning.

-Nicholas Beaton, University of Melbourne, AUS, nrbeaton@unimelb.edu.au; Chris Soteros, University of Saskatchewan, Canada; Koya Shimokawa, Ochanomizu University, Japan; Mariel Vazquez, UC Davis, USA.
+Organisers: Nicholas Beaton, University of Melbourne, nrbeaton@unimelb.edu.au, AUS,; Chris Soteros (University of Saskatchewan), Canada; Koya Shimokawa (Ochanomizu University), Japan; Mariel Vazquez (UC Davis), USA.

-This special session focuses on the recent exciting developments in the field of nonlinear dispersive equations.
-The central theme is to understand the long time behavior of these equations, from both deterministic and probabilistic aspects.
+Brief Description: This special session focuses on the recent exciting developments in the field of nonlinear dispersive equations.
+The central theme is to understand the long-time behavior of these equations, from both deterministic and probabilistic aspects.
 Specifically, in this special session we will discuss topics including soliton resolution, formation of singularity, propagation of randomness and wave turbulence.

 The scope will range from the more algebraic representation theoretic aspects to the geometric analysis of curvature conditions.
 Ideas might be, for example, applied to the study of Einstein metrics, the existence of, or obstructions to, special geometric structures, prescribed curvature problems including for submanifolds, and eigenvalues of the Laplacian.
 Some particular interests are conformal techniques, curvature flow, holonomy, and special geometries – for example for example Hermitian, hyperKaehler, and G2 geometry.